michaelmosmann/silk/userguide/binds.md

 - Add `Parameter`s to the `toConstructor` call

 Lets have a look at the latter solution.
-Assuming our `Implementation` needs a instance of `Foo` as constructor argument and a special instance of `Foo` should be used this can be described like below:
+Assuming our `Implementation` needs a instance of `Foo` as constructor argument and a special instance of `Foo` should be used.
+This can be described like below:

 {% highlight java %}
 protected void declare() {